-Now, all(!) that remains is to configure your router to forward UDP port 5000 or 5002 to the IP address you've just found.
+Now, all(!) that remains is to configure your router to forward UDP port 5000 to the IP address you've just found.
 This is not something that can be described in step-by-step detail, because each manufacturer's configuration interfaces differ greatly.
 Some tips are given here - if you get stuck, ask nicely on the FlightGear IRC channel for help (details on the flightgear website).

 You should know how to log on to your router's configuration page, usually via a web browser.
 You are looking for settings pertaining to "port forwarding" "virtual server" "Forwarding Rules" or similar.
-When you have found the relevant settings, you need to add a rule that forwards port 5000 or 5002 (depending on which server you wish to join - add both if you like) to the IP address you discovered earlier.
+When you have found the relevant settings, you need to add a rule that forwards port 5000 to the IP address you discovered earlier.
 If there is a choice given, ensure it is UDP ports that are forwarded.
 If there is no choice, you may assume that both TCP and UDP are being forwarded.
 Save your configuration, and most routers will probably then need to be rebooted to apply the changes.